fbpx

 Now that specialty food producers have gone from having a toehold to a foothold in the local marketplace, look for increasing varieties and options—a true return to growing local, buying local and consuming real food—not a chemical substitute.

-Honeycomb package from Waxing Kara
+Honeycomb package from Bee Inspired

-Raw Honeycomb from Waxing Kara Honeycomb
+Raw Honeycomb from Bee Inspired Honeycomb

 Do you know that 1 of every 3 bites of food we take comes from a pollinated plant or an animal that depends on bee pollination?